At Chicago-Kent, we like to say we’re 130 years young.

 Later, our legal writing curriculum set the standard for American law schools.
 Our law and technology programs transformed legal education, pioneering the use of computers in teaching, legal research and public interest.
 Our fee-generating clinic, the first of its kind, became a market force and a teaching tool beyond our highest expectations.

 Today, we remain on the leading edge of curricular innovation.
 Here are just a few ways we’re preparing fledgling lawyers for what lies ahead.

 1L Your Way

-In the optional 1L Your Way program, students begin specialized coursework during their first year or rotate through three specialized practice areas of Chicago-Kent’s fee-generating legal clinic.
+In the optional 1L Your Way program, students begin specialized coursework during their first year or participate along with upper level students as members of a clinic section in Chicago-Kent’s fee-generating legal clinic.

 Redefining Core Competencies

 Praxis Certificate Program

 Our award-winning Praxis J.D. certificate program emphasizes the real-world competencies required of today’s successful lawyer, including modern communications and law practice management skills.